giellalt/lang-smj/docs/nouns-affixes.md

- LEXICON AGRONÅVMMÅ_CMP_INFL  Recent loanwords on -åvmma with long and short compound-form.
+ LEXICON AGRONÅVMMÅ_CMP_INFL  Recent loanwords on -åvmma with long and short compound-form. -lasj derivation is error taged.
 The old stadarization form  -oma that does not follow lulesami rules is sub taged.